erikedwards4/openVOICE/README.md

 The low-level functions themselves are written in C, using openBLAS for best performance.
 Note that this same code could be compiled with Intel MKL for a slight performance boost on Intel processors.

-The interface to each C function in BLAS-like, meaning that one specifies the input and/or output dimensions, the matrix order as row-major or column-major, and so on.
+The interface to each C function is BLAS-like, meaning that one specifies the input and/or output dimensions, the matrix order as row-major or column-major, and so on.
 Like BLAS, the use of these functions is meant for the developer; the end user only uses the C++ command-line tools.